-As discussed previously, if you marry before your Annuity Starting Date and have a Spouse, your pension will be paid in the form of a 50% Husband and Wife Benefit.
+As discussed previously, if you are married on your Annuity Starting Date, your pension will be paid in the form of a 50% Joint and Survivor Pension.
 You may also elect to have your pension paid in one of the other form of payments available under the Plan.
 (Remember, you must have your Spouse's written, notarized consent to elect either the Life Benefit or the Ten-Year Certain and Life Benefit.)